kseth/kharms/blogs/more-than-just-chatbots.md

+---
-# More than just chatbots: Using context to build the future of in-app AI assistance
+title: More than just chatbots
+description: Using context to build the future of in-app AI assistance
+---
 _Written in 2023 for Dopt (now a part of Airtable) as a part of a series on AI_

 ## Chatbots dominate in-app experiences

 Today, text-driven, turn-based chatbots dominate AI experiences.
-They're generic and over-used, and they typically fall short.
+They’re generic and over-used, and they typically fall short.

 We believe there’s a more interesting problem to solve: building in-app AI assistance.
 We believe there’s a huge opportunity to help users learn, navigate, and use the interfaces they already work within.
 What if we could create AI agents that offer contextual help seamlessly integrated into a user’s experience without the user ever needing to think about what specific question to ask or prompt to write?